 MCCTC aviation program receives airplane

-CANFIELD — Mahoning County Career and Technical Center received the donation of an airplane from the Beechcraft Heritage Museum in Tullahoma, Tenn.
+Mahoning County Career and Technical Center announced Friday it received the donation of an airplane from the Beechcraft Heritage Museum in Tullahoma, Tenn.

-“Part of the mission of the museum is to continue education in aviation maintenance and what better way to do that then by donating to a school with a growing aviation program,” said MCCTC school board member and Beechcraft Heritage Museum board member Mike Stanko.
+“Part of the mission of the museum is to continue education in aviation maintenance, and what better way to do that then by donating to a school with a growing aviation program,” said Mike Stanko, MCCTC board member and Beechcraft Heritage Museum board member.

-Through MCCTC’s two-year aviation program, students can receive Airframe and Powerplant Certificate.
-MCCTC is the only high school in Ohio east of Columbus that offers this program.
+Through MCCTC’s two-year aviation program, students can receive an Airframe and Powerplant certificate.
+The career center is the only high school in Ohio east of Columbus that offers this program, MCCTC officials said.

 Don't Miss a Story